Perl: Perl 6 and Raku

+In 2013, MoarVM ("Metamodel On A Runtime"), a C language-based virtual machine designed primarily for Rakudo was announced.

+In October 2019, Perl 6 was renamed to Raku.

+As of 2017 only the Rakudo implementation and MoarVM are under active development, and other virtual machines, such as the Java Virtual Machine and JavaScript, are supported.

+Perl 7

 In June 2020, Perl 7 was announced as the successor to Perl 5.
 Perl 7 was to initially be based on Perl 5.32 with a release expected in first half of 2021, and release candidates sooner.

 This plan was revised in May 2021, without any release timeframe or version of Perl 5 for use as a baseline specified.
-When Perl 7 is released, Perl 5 will go into long term maintenance.
-Supported Perl 5 versions however will continue to get important security and bug fixes.
+When Perl 7 would be released, Perl 5 would have gone into long term maintenance.
+Supported Perl 5 versions however would continue to get important security and bug fixes.

-Symbols

-Camel

-Programming Perl, published by O'Reilly Media, features a picture of a dromedary camel on the cover and is commonly called the "Camel Book".
-This image has become an unofficial symbol of Perl as well as a general hacker emblem, appearing on T-shirts and other clothing items.

-O'Reilly owns the image as a trademark but licenses it for non-commercial use, requiring only an acknowledgement and a link to www.perl.com.
-Licensing for commercial use is decided on a case-by-case basis.
-O'Reilly also provides "Programming Republic of Perl" logos for non-commercial sites and "Powered by Perl" buttons for any site that uses Perl.

-Onion

-The Perl Foundation owns an alternative symbol, an onion, which it licenses to its subsidiaries, Perl Mongers, PerlMonks, Perl.org, and others.
-The symbol is a visual pun on pearl onion.

-Raptor

-Sebastian Riedel, the creator of Mojolicious, created a logo depicting a raptor dinosaur, which is available under a CC-SA License, Version 4.0.
-The analogue of the raptor comes from a series of talks given by Matt S Trout beginning in 2010.

-Overview
+Perl 7 was announced on 24 June 2020 at "The Perl Conference in the Cloud" as the successor to Perl 5.
+Based on Perl 5.32, Perl 7 was planned to be backward compatible with modern Perl 5 code; Perl 5 code, without boilerplate (pragma) header needs adding use compat::perl5; to stay compatible, but modern code can drop some of the boilerplate.

+The plan to go to Perl 7 brought up more discussion, however, and the Perl Steering Committee canceled it to avoid issues with backward compatibility for scripts that were not written to the pragmas and modules that would become the default in Perl 7.
+Perl 7 will only come out when the developers add enough features to warrant a major release upgrade.

+Design

+Philosophy

 According to Wall, Perl has two slogans.
 The first is "There's more than one way to do it," commonly known as TMTOWTDI, (pronounced Tim Toady).
 As proponents of this motto argue, this philosophy makes it easy to write concise statements.

 The second slogan is "Easy things should be easy and hard things should be possible".

+The design of Perl can be understood as a response to three broad trends in the computer industry: falling hardware costs, rising labor costs, and improvements in compiler technology.
+Many earlier computer languages, such as Fortran and C, aimed to make efficient use of expensive computer hardware.
+In contrast, Perl was designed so that computer programmers could write programs more quickly and easily.